KeithPallo/KRR_final_project/README.md

 Example Query: <br />
 `(reminding ML-Fall2018DescriptionMt (CaseLibrarySansFn CourseDescriptionsCaseLibrary ML-Fall2018DescriptionMt) (TheSet) ?case ?match)`

 ### File 4: harper_test.krf
-This file contains an expansion of the ontology and reasoning seen within in `analogy_scaled.krf`.
+This test file contains an expansion of the ontology and reasoning seen within in `analogy_scaled.krf`.
 The intent was to explore the capabilities of analogy to enhance the user's experience with our CS Academic Advisor.

 **Representation:** <br />
 We ontologized several new predicates in this file, including `courseDifficulty`, `taughtByExpert`, `breadthInDepth`, and `taughtByStudents`.
 These predicates help to further embellish our descriptions of the classes in the file.
 Additionally, we added two new classes (relative to `analogy_scaled.krf`) and defined them using the predicates available in the file.